Ahmad Dhani: Dewa 19

-Dhani formed his first musical group, Dewa, in 1986 with Andra Junaidi, Erwin Prasetya, and Henry Juniarso.
+Dhani formed his first musical group, Dewa, in 1986 with Andra Junaidi, Erwin Prasetya, and Wawan Juniarso.
 Dhani served as the group's vocalist and keyboardist.
 He skipped school to jam with his friends at Juniarso's house in the Airlangga University complex.

 While in Dewa, Dhani became interested in jazz, and Dewa changed its name to Down Beat.
 Down Beat won the Youth Jazz Festival in East Java.
 It also won the inaugural Festival 90, a high school band competition that was part of the Djarum Super Fiesta Musical.
-The band, however, resumed playing rock, renaming itself "Dewa 19", with a new vocalist, Ari Lasso.
+The band, however, resumed playing rock, renaming itself "Dewa 19" with a new vocalist, Ari Lasso.

 The lack of modern recording studios in Surabaya prompted Dhani to move to Jakarta in 1989 in search of a record deal for Dewa 19.
 After being rejected by several labels, Dewa 19 was signed to Team Records by Jan Djuhana.
-Their first album, Dewa 19 (1992), was a huge success with a number of hits such as Kangen and Kita Tidak Sedang Bercinta Lagi.
+Their first album, Dewa 19 (1992), was a huge success with several hits such as Kangen and Kita Tidak Sedang Bercinta Lagi.
 It was the best-selling Indonesian rock album of 1993 and won Best Newcomer at the Indonesian Music Awards.

 Dhani helped to produce the band's 11 albums, which included Dewa 19 (1992), Format Masa Depan (1994), Terbaik Terbaik (1995), Pandawa Lima (1997), The Best of Dewa 19 (1999), Bintang Lima (2000), Cintailah Cinta (2002), Atas Nama Cinta I & II (2004), Laskar Cinta (2004), Republik Cinta (2006), and Kerajaan Cinta (2007).
 Dewa 19 went through several personnel changes but remained one of the largest forces in the Indonesian music scene, with Dhani as its driving force, until breaking up in 2011.

 Dhani's popular solo album Laskar Cinta (Warriors of Love) was praised because it "challenged militant ideology".